stiligFox/40-10-Keyboard/README.md

 * PCB v1.0_20170531
 * Firmware v1.0 beta
 * ReadMe v1.0_20170824
-  * Need to:
-  * List pins on Teensy for LEDs

 The KiCAD Libraries are (c) their original authors, and I greatly thank them for their invaluable assistance in designing this board!